 Turn off email, text and social media alerts, software updates and other notifications that may pop up on the screen during the interview.
 Turn off programs that might interfere with the webcam, and close browser tabs.

 5. Be a well-prepared early bird

 When the time for your interview approaches, log in five or 10 minutes early so you can be calm and centered when the video interview begins.
 Have your resume handy, along with the job description and any speaking points you want to hit or notes you’ve taken about the company or position.
-You won’t want to read directly from them, but having them right there can take away some stress.
+You won’t want to read directly from them, but having everything right there can take away some stress.

 Expect to field some common interview questions, including: